Elering/estfeed-datahub-docs/eng/04-customer-eic.md

 #### Additional rules

-- Only grid operators are allowed to add or modify customer data.
+- Only grid operators and active named suppliers are allowed to add or modify customer data.
 - When adding or changing a physical person, the following information is mandatory:
   - first name and last name;
   - country;